Jon O'ShaughnessyUNIVERSAL FUND MEMBER

 Jon's Story

 Jon joined Watsi on December 31st, 2013.
-Eight years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jon's most recent donation traveled 8,800 miles to support Sophea, a father from Cambodia, to fund surgery to help restore his hearing.
+Nine years ago, Jon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jon's most recent donation traveled 8,600 miles to support Su, a 44-year-old from Thailand, to fund CT scan to help heal her pain.

 Impact